 All the recommendations made by the Audit Committee were accepted by the Board.

 The Company has adopted a Code of Conduct for Prevention of Insider Trading with a view to regulate trading in securities by the Directors and Designated Employees of the Company.
-The Code requires pre-clearance for dealing in the Companys shares and prohibits the purchase or sale of Companys shares by the Directors and the Designated Employees while in possession of Unpublished Price Sensitive Information in relation to the Company and during the period when the Trading Window is closed.
+The Code requires pre-clearance for dealing in the Companys shares and prohibits the purchase or sale of Company shares by the Directors and the designated employees while in possession of unpublished price sensitive information in relation to the Company and during the period when the Trading Window is closed.
 The Board is responsible for implementation of the Code.
-All Directors and the Designated Employees have confirmed compliance with the Code.
+All Board Directors and the Designated Employees have confirmed compliance with the Code.

-OBLIGATION OF COMPANY UNDER THE SEXUAL HARASSMENT OF WOMEN AT Workplace (PREVENTION, PROHIBITION AND REDRESSAL)
+OBLIGATION OF COMPANY UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

 |Particulars||No. of Shareholders||No. of Equity Shares|

 |Aggregate number of shareholders and the outstanding shares lying in the Unclaimed Suspense Account at the beginning of the year i.e. 1st April, 2015/transferred to Account during the year ended 31st March, 2016||4||309|